Welcome to FAIRSCAPE

 Use Cases

-FAIRSCAPE was initially created to support fully-provenanced complex computations in predictive analytics for clinical research2.
-The current version supports the NIH Bridge2AI program’s Functional Genomics Grand Challenge3, as well as ongoing clinical work in predictive analytics.
-We believe it is a useful tool for developing pre-model explainability in AI applications4, and plan to extend it further in this direction.
+FAIRSCAPE was initially created to support fully-provenanced complex computations in predictive analytics for clinical research 2.
+The current version supports the NIH Bridge2AI program’s Functional Genomics Grand Challenge 3, as well as ongoing clinical work in predictive analytics.
+We believe it is a useful tool for developing pre-model explainability in AI applications 4, and plan to extend it further in this direction.
+It creates and provides rich, human-readable Datasheets in html, extending the basic conceptions of Gebru et al. 2021 5 to cover additional metadata required for biomedical AI-readiness.

 Funding